MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • Cooking classes

 Nowadays you can find lots of cooking classes offered in Marrakech, which provide deeper insights into the special traditional cuisine of Morocco than a simple restaurant visit.
 The cooking classes differ in length and complexity.
 We decided to follow a cooking class in our own riad.
 Fahima, their resident chef, first took us to the local market to buy the ingredients.
 Afterwards she brought us to the kitchen to teach us how to prepare a wonderful 3-course Moroccan diner.
 As appetizer we prepared some briouattes with cheese and minced meat.
 The main course was a lovely chicken tajine off course, and as dessert a milk pastilla.
 It was fun and educational, I really loved it.
 Afterwards we were invited at the rooftop terrace to taste everything!
 We paid € 45 pp for a fun afternoon including diner.
+In 2026 we followed another course at “Kasbah Bab Ourika” in the Atlas Mountains, this one was less interactive and comprehensive, but we cooked a tajine with lots of vegetables which was also interesting.

 If you are staying somewhere else, following cooking class would also be recommended: